apache/kylin/website/_docs/install/index.md

 Kylin depends on Hadoop cluster to process the massive data set.
 You need prepare a well configured Hadoop cluster for Kylin to run, with the common services includes HDFS, YARN, MapReduce, Hive, HBase, Zookeeper and other services.
 It is most common to install Kylin on a Hadoop client machine, from which Kylin can talk with the Hadoop cluster via command lines including `hive`, `hbase`, `hadoop`, etc.

 Kylin itself can be started in any node of the Hadoop cluster.
 For simplity, you can run it in the master node.
-But to get better stability, we suggest you to deploy it a pure Hadoop client node, on which the command lines like `hive`, `hbase`, `hadoop`, `hdfs` already be installed and the client congfigurations (core-site.xml, hive-site.xml, hbase-site.xml, etc) are properly configured and will be automatically syned with other nodes.
+But to get better stability, we suggest you to deploy it a pure Hadoop client node, on which the command lines like `hive`, `hbase`, `hadoop`, `hdfs` already be installed and the client congfigurations (core-site.xml, hive-site.xml, hbase-site.xml, etc) are properly configured and will be automatically synced with other nodes.
 The Linux account that running Kylin has the permission to access the Hadoop cluster, including create/write HDFS folders, hive tables, hbase tables and submit MR jobs.

 ## Installation Kylin